English level: B2/C1 (Intermediate/Advanced)

 Now you tell the students to pair up and practise these new expressions.
-While monitoring, you should make sure that the students use the correct prepositions.
-If they seem to be confused about this, stop the activity and emphasise the importance of using these prepositions properly, and then you start the activity again.
+While monitoring, you should ensure that the students use the correct prepositions.
+If they seem confused about this, stop the activity and emphasise the importance of using these prepositions properly, and then start the activity again.

 The last portion of this would be to introduce these types of expressions,

 “He/she/it looks” + adjective/” you /we/they look” + adjective